Fort Wayne Scouts: Fort Wayne Huggie Bears

-The Huggie Bears fared no better than the Scouts, finishing the year 11-49 (.183), 36 games behind Milwaukee in the NASL Eastern Division.
+The Huggie Bears fared only slightly better than the Scouts, finishing the year 11-49 (.183), 36 games behind Milwaukee in the NASL Eastern Division.
 No Huggie Bears made the all-pro team but Lou Banks and Cardell Collins represented Fort Wayne at the mid-season All-Star game played in Willoughby, Ohio.
 The team did feature former San Francisco Giant Bruce Miller, a Fort Wayne native.
 Dave France pitched again for Fort Wayne in 1980, Cardell Collins and Lou Banks provided power, and Eddie Echols and Clint Werley added depth for the Huggie Bears.
 The NASL disbanded at the end of the season, bringing the disastrous run of professional softball in Fort Wayne to a close.